• About Me

 Scuba Diving

 Of course, being a coral reef ecologist means that diving is a part of my job.
 But I still enjoy suiting up to go for recreational dives, and South Florida is a mecca for the diving industry in the US.
 I was first certified at 10 as a Junior Open Water Diver.
-It was not intimidating for me at all, I loved to learn the physics of diving, and grew up watching my dad dive on our family vacations with my aunt and uncle.
+I grew up watching my dad dive on our family vacations with my aunt and uncle, so I eagerly waited when I turned 10 so I could get certified too.
 I didn’t get my second certification until I was at Indiana University.
-I thought well, what the heck, I might as well get my Advanced Cert if they offer it here, and from then on was hooked in the Center for Underwater Science (more on this in my research and travel tabs).
-I continued up to Dive Master as well as getting my scientific diving cert at IU, and became an instructor the Summer of 2022.
-Teaching diving was extremely intimidating for me, quite frankly I was terrified at first of having people’s lives in my hands, but realized that it is so rewarding.
-Of course, if your taking a diving course at IU, you like it at least a little bit, but what made teaching so fulfilling to me was the couple of students whos eyes would light up and I knew that I’d opened a new world of possibilities for them.
-I don’t teach anymore since I’m in grad school, but it is a hobby I am hoping to get back into, perhaps after I graduate..
+My advisor had introduced me to the Center for Underwater Science when I mentioned I wanted to focus in marine science, and enrolled in the advanced course.
+From then on I was hooked in the Center, continuing up to Dive Master as well as getting my scientific diving cert at IU, and became an instructor the Summer of 2022.
+Teaching diving was a difficult transition for me, quite frankly I was terrified at first of having people’s lives in my hands, but realized that it is so rewarding.
+What made teaching so fulfilling to me was the couple of students whose eyes would light up and I knew that I’d opened a new world of possibilities for them.
+I don’t teach diving anymore since I’m in grad school, but I do hope to find my way back into the recreational diving world.

 © Hannah-Marie Lamle, made with love using RStudio and GitHub